TANRININresulu/tic_tac_toe/README.md

 # TicTacToe
-Colorama dependent n-size TicTacToe Game written Python
+Colorama dependent n-size TicTacToe Game written in Python

 You can install colorama with: